midwayjs/pandora/docs/source/en/base/procfile_mode.md

-    // Standard start interface，await for server to listen succeed await new Promise((resolve, reject) => {
+    // Standard start interface，await for server to listen to be succeed. await new Promise((resolve, reject) => {
       this.server.listen(this.config.port, (err) => {
         if(err) {